Skip to content

 Symptom: The Oracle database returns ORA-01017: invalid username/password; logon denied even though the Credential Provider has correct credentials.

-Cause: The Oracle database user may use a password version that Aembit doesn’t support in this release, or the username/password in the Credential Provider may be incorrect.
+Cause: The Oracle database user may use a password version that Aembit doesn’t support, or the username/password in the Credential Provider may be incorrect.

 Solution: